Trioxis/fossilize-aws-ebs/docs/API.md

 * `Tags` is an object mapped from the EC2 tags on the volume.
 Properties on the `Tags` object are named according to the tag `key` and have the tag value

-`ec2.listEBS` - returns a Promise that resolves to an array of all the EBS volumes in EC2 that have a tag named `backups:config-v0`.
+`ec2.listEBS` - returns an object of the form `{volumes, warnings}`. `volumes` is a Promise that resolves to an array of all the EBS volumes in EC2 that have a tag named `backups:config-v0`.
 The array contains volume objects of the form
 ```
 { VolumeId, Name, BackupConfig, Tags }
 ```